atsign-foundation/noports/README.md

-To get going you just need the binaries (from latest [release](https://github.com/atsign-foundation/sshnoports/releases)) or run them with dart and two @signs and the .atKeys files.
+To get going you just need the binaries (from latest [release](https://github.com/atsign-foundation/sshnoports/releases)) or run them with dart and two Atsigns and the .atKeys files.
 Once you have the
-@atsigns (atsign.com for free or paid @signs), drop the binaries in place on each machine(s) and put the keys in `~/.atsign/keys` directory.
-You will need a device @sign and a manager @sign, but each device can also have a unique device name using the --device argument.
+@atsigns (atsign.com for free or paid Atsigns), drop the binaries in place on each machine(s) and put the keys in `~/.atsign/keys` directory.
+You will need a device Atsign and a manager Atsign, but each device can also have a unique device name using the --device argument.

 Once in place you can start up the daemon first on the remote device.